Debit Memorandum (Memo) Definition

 Debit Memo Meaning

 A debit memo is often issued when a seller has not billed or charged enough to the buyer, or it might come from another error or any other factor requiring an adjustment.
-When a seller issues a debit memo, it is normally required that the seller give specific details why the current memo is being issued.
+When a seller issues a debit memo, the seller is required to give specific details why they are issuing the current memo.
 A debit memo pertaining to banks, called a debit memo bank statement, informs a depositor that the bank will be decreasing that particular account from something other than a debit or check payment.
 This is usually a bank service charge of some sort.

 Debit Memo Example